socratools/socradoc/README.md

 Device permission setup using udev
 ==================================

+`scnp-cli` writes to the mixer device by opening the device special file connected to the mixer, which is called something like `/dev/bus/usb/006/004` and by default cannot be written to by ordinary users.

+So we need to tell the system that the next time a mixer device is plugged in, it should set the permissions of the device special file such that an ordinary user can access it.

+To help with that, we have two udev rules files:

+  * 70-soundcraft-notepad.rules
+    Uses the `TAG+="uaccess"` mechanism to allow access users locally logged into a login session.

+  * 80-soundcraft-notepad.rules
+    Sets the device file's group to `audio` to allow all group members access.

+Check whether these udev rule files are suitable for your system before installing them.
+You can very well have both installed at the same time.

-We have two special make targets to install and uninstall the udev rules files to the well-known system directory for udev rules `/etc/udev/rules.d` (for local installations):
+We have two special make targets to help with installing and uninstalling the udev rules files to the well-known system directory for udev rules `/etc/udev/rules.d` for local installations:

     sudo make install-udev-rules
     sudo make uninstall-udev-rules

-Check whether our example files work on your system.
-One rules file uses the uaccess mechanism to give access to users running local sessions, and the other rules file gives access to all users who are members of the `audio` user group.

-You can very well have both installed at the same time.

-If you package this (`*.deb` or `*.rpm` or similar), I suggest changing the `make install` command to install the udev rules similar to the following command:
+If you package `scnp-cli` (e.g. as `*.deb` or `*.rpm`), I suggest you change the usual `make install` command to install the udev rules similar to the following command:

     make DESTDIR=... udevrulesdir=/usr/lib/udev/rules.d install install-udev-rules

+In any case, if you have installed or uninstalled and udev rules, the permissions of any existing device special files do not change according to the new set of rules until you **unplug and re-plug the USB cable** to your mixer device(s).